THUNLP-MT/dyMEAN/README.md

 ## Experiments

 The trained checkpoints for each task are provided at the github release.
-To use them, please download the ones you are interested in into the folder *./checkpoints*:
+To use them, please download the ones you are interested in into the folder `./checkpoints`:

-- *cdrh3_design.ckpt*: Epitope-binding CDR-H3 design.
+- `cdrh3_design.ckpt`: Epitope-binding CDR-H3 design.
-- *struct_prediction.ckpt*: Complex structure prediction.
+- `struct_prediction.ckpt`: Complex structure prediction.
-- *affinity_opt.ckpt* and *ddg_predictor.ckpt*: Affinity optimization.
+- `affinity_opt.ckpt` and `ddg_predictor.ckpt`: Affinity optimization.

 ### Data Preprocessing

 **Data**

 To preprocess the raw data, we need to first generate summaries for each benchmark in json format, then split the datasets into train/validation/test sets, and finally transform the pdb data to python objects.
-We have provided the script for all these procedures in *scripts/data_preprocess.sh*.
-Suppose the IMGT-renumbered pdb data are located at *all_structures/imgt/*, and that you want to store the processed data (~5G) at *all_data*, you can simply run:
+We have provided the script for all these procedures in `scripts/data_preprocess.sh`.
+Suppose the IMGT-renumbered pdb data are located at `all_structures/imgt/`, and that you want to store the processed data (~5G) at `all_data`, you can simply run:

 ```bash
 bash scripts/data_preprocess.sh all_structures/imgt all_data
 ```
 which takes about 1 hour to process SAbDab, RAbD, Igfold test set, and SKEMPI V2.0.
+It is normal to see reported errors in this process because some antibody structures are wrongly annotated or have wrong format, which will be dropped out in the data cleaning phase.

 **(Optional) Conserved Template**

-We have provided the conserved template from SAbDab in *./data/template.json*.
+We have provided the conserved template from SAbDab in `./data/template.json`.
 If you are interested in the extracting process, it is also possible to extract a conserved template from a specified dataset (e.g. the training set for the CDR-H3 design task) by running the following command:

 ```bash
 python -m data.framework_templates \